Samantha Dunster: Assistant Director Pennsylvania Ballet

 Completed an apprenticeship at Kirov Academy of Ballet, Washington D.C.
 During this time she toured throughout the United States with the Marinski Ballet.
 Krystina went on to complete her Bachelor of Fine Arts in Dance from York University and completed the New York City Fitness and Movement Program.
 Currently she is the Artistic Director of Rendevous Runway, Toronto – an exercise program combining dance, fitness and glamor.

 Ida is a graduate of York University’s Dance, Honours Program with a Bachelor of Fine Arts.
-She continue her training at Canada’s National Ballet School, Professional Teacher Training Program where she Graduated and received ASCS-CICB, RAD-RTS certifications.
-Presently Ida is the Ownner/Artistic Director of I.D.A.
-International Dance Academy.
+She continued her training at the National Ballet School, Teacher Training Program, where she received ACSC-CICB, RAD-RTS certifications.

 Previously, Nicole attended ballet intensive programs at The Kirov Academy of Ballet in Washington D.C and trained with distinguished Ballerina Alla Sizova and Yelena Vinogradova Deputy Artistic Director.

 As a member of The Dance Company, Nicole performed in a variety of corporate functions, charity events and various brand ambassador roles.
 Film/Television experience under direction of L.A choreographer and Academy Award Winner, Ramon Del Barrio and has participated and performed at the FFIDA Festival for Dance with “Dance Fuzion” director Annie Wood.